 - Do include an employment section after listing your skills and accomplishments.

 |Mandatory Categories||Optional Categories|

-- Has it been critiqued by a staff member in Career Services?
+- Has it been critiqued by a staff member in the Career Connections Center?

 - Does it fit on one page - maximum two pages?